Don't Be a Sucker: Production

-Don't Be a Sucker is an anti-fascist propaganda film created by Richard Collins.
+Don't Be a Sucker is an anti-fascist film created by Richard Collins.
 It was produced by the United States Army Signal Corps, and distributed by Paramount Pictures.
 The film stars Paul Lukas, Felix Bressart, Bob Bailey and Kurt Kreuger, and it is narrated by Lloyd Nolan.
 It was said to have been produced in 1945, and Paramount Pictures allowed showings for the public "without profit" in 1946.
 21st century sources describe a 1943 production and 1947 release instead of 1945 and 1946.
 The film was later withdrawn from public viewing.

 Don't Be a Sucker was created under the initiative of the National Conference of Christians and Jews, and it was the final short film produced by the Army Signal Corps in World War II.
 It was one of many propaganda films at the time to use the rise of fascism in Germany as a cautionary tale.
 The film was produced during a time of racial segregation in the United States and the internment of Japanese Americans, which directly conflicted with the film's message.
 It was originally produced for viewing by American soldiers in World War II, and it sought to challenge the ideas of segregation that were common at the time.